 MAVEN and Space Weather

-MAVEN will arrive at Mars at a time in the solar cycle that is traditionally rich in major space weather events.
+MAVEN has arrived at Mars at a time in the solar cycle that is traditionally rich in major space weather events.
 The spacecraft is equipped with several instruments devoted to measuring the solar wind and how solar energetic particles and extreme ultraviolet irradiance interact with Mars’ upper atmosphere.
 These experiments have been specifically designed to determine whether space weather events increase atmospheric escape rates to historically important levels.

 MAVEN scientists will analyze data from these instruments and take three approaches to derive the history of Mars’ atmosphere: